emmacadavra/code-breaker/README.md

 - The specific style and text for the 'Game Over' graphic was originally done by [PeterQ93](https://github.com/PeterQ93/hangman), and I thought it was so fantastic that couldn't resist using it myself!

 - Although the image itself is not subject to copyright, [the word "Triforce" is trademarked by Nintendo](https://trademarks.justia.com/792/40/triforce-79240030.html#:~:text=TRIFORCE%20Trademark%20of%20Nintendo%20of,Number%2079240030%20%3A%3A%20Justia%20Trademarks), and all rights belong to them.
-It also wouldn't feel right for me not to credit them here for being the minds behind [_The Legend of Zelda_](https://zelda.com/about/), one of my favourite video game franchises of all time.
+It also wouldn't feel right for me not to include them in these credits for being the minds behind [_The Legend of Zelda_](https://zelda.com/about/), one of my favourite video game franchises of all time.

+- Throughout the project, I often utilised and relied upon [Python's Official Documentation](https://www.python.org/)[Stack Overflow](https://stackoverflow.com/), [W3Schools](https://www.w3schools.com/) and Code Institute's Programme Content and Slack Channels as references when I was stuck or needed to refresh my knowledge.